 Tax-free buying in Missouri means a discount of 4.225 percent.
 Since this is a "back to school" tax holiday, only selected items such as school supplies, computers, and clothing are discounted.

 Missouri's Tax-Free Weekend for back-to-school supplies and clothing applies to the following items:

-- Computer software – taxable value of $350 or less
+- Computer Software: A taxable value of $350 or less.

 "Show Me Green" Tax Holidays

-This two-day event applied only to Energy Star products costing up to $1,500.
-Energy Star is an efficiency certification used to designate energy-efficient appliances such as refrigerators, air conditioners, and heaters.
-In 2016, Missouri's "Show Me Green" Sales Tax Holiday ran from April 19-25.
-It's not clear whether this will be a regular event, but it's well worth checking the web for updated information as even a 4% discount on a refrigerator can add up to a good deal of money.
+Missouri's "Show Me Green" Sales Tax Holiday typically runs from April 19 through 25.
+While this has been a regular event, it's worth checking the website for updated information to ensure it's going on this year.
+After all, even a 4 percent discount on a refrigerator can add up to a good deal of money.

-Keep in mind, as well, that not all cities and counties in Missouri participate in the annual tax-free weekend event each year, so you'll need to check with your local government to find out whether you can expect the sales tax savings in the area where you live.
+Keep in mind, as well, that not all cities and counties in Missouri participate in the annual tax-free weekend each year.
+You will want to check with your local government to find out whether you can expect the sales tax savings in the area where you live.
 If you don't live near Missouri, you may be able to find a tax-free weekend in a state near you.